neams-th-coe/cardinal/doc/content/tutorials/cht2.md

   block=Variables

 The [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html)
-system in MOOSE is used to communicatte auxiliary variables across applications; a boundary heat flux will be computed by MOOSE and applied as a boundary condition in nekRS.
-In the opposite direction, nekRS will compute a surface temperature that will be applied as a boundary condition in MOOSE.
-Therefore, we define auxiliary variables to hold the flux computation by MOOSE (`avg_flux`) and the surface temperature received from nekRS (`nek_temp`).
+system in MOOSE is used to communicate auxiliary variables across applications; a boundary heat flux will be computed by MOOSE and applied as a boundary condition in NekRS.
+In the opposite direction, NekRS will compute a surface temperature that will be applied as a boundary condition in MOOSE.
+Therefore, we define auxiliary variables to hold the flux computation by MOOSE (`avg_flux`) and the surface temperature received from NekRS (`nek_temp`).

 !listing tutorials/sfr_7pin/solid.i